pivotal-jamil-shamy/weekly-task-resource/README.md

-# Crontab Resource
+# Weekly Task Resource

-Implements a resource that reports new versions when the current time matches the crontab expression
+Implements a resource that reports new versions when the current time matches the hour of the day and day of the week o fthe config.

 ---
 ## Update your pipeline